RightsandWrongsgit/ARMTEC/theme/oliverobutton.md

 ```

 <br>

+this is where you place the HTML code to do stuff.
+In our case, since it is a button that doesn't have a bunch of graphical interface with other elements of our website, just within the 'region' we place it, we are going to <style> the look of the button right within a leading chunk of inline CSS code.

 The button that makes up the code won't show up on your website until you 'place' the custom block you made.
 To do that you go into "Administration/Structure/Block Layout" from tool bar and you will see all the regions you have in your site.